-For example, ACH transfers from your business bank account to your employees’ direct deposit accounts may take one to three business days.
+For example, ACH transfers from your business bank account to your employees’ direct deposit accounts may take from one to three business days.

-- On Tuesday, you calculate timecards and verify they’re correct for each employee
+- On Tuesday, you calculate time cards and verify they’re correct for each employee.

-- On Wednesday, you input hours worked and deductions to determine gross pay
+- On Wednesday, you input hours worked and deductions to determine gross pay.

 Maintain Payroll Records